MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/enterprise/auto-update.md

 Now, the Microsoft Edge Add-ons website hosts your extensions and you update your extension using the same mechanism as Microsoft Edge.
 You don't control the update mechanism.
 Be careful when you update extensions that have a dependency on native binaries.

 > [!NOTE]
 > This article does not apply to extensions that you publish using the [Partner Center](https://partner.microsoft.com/dashboard/microsoftedge/public/login?ref=dd) dashboard.
 You may use the dashboard to release updated versions to your users and to the Microsoft Edge Add-ons website.
-For more information, navigate to [Update a Microsoft Edge extension](../publish/update-extension.md).
+For more information, see [Update a Microsoft Edge extension](../publish/update-extension.md).

 <!-- ====================================================================== -->